 If you love witchy-themed October movies, this will quickly become part of your regular fall rotation.
-If you’re unsure whether to add another subscription to your list, check out our review on HBO Max before you decide it’s worth your money in order to watch “Practical Magic.”
+If you’re unsure whether to add another subscription to your list, check out our review on Max before you decide it’s worth your money in order to watch “Practical Magic.”

 ‘You’ve Got Mail’ (1998)

 In “You’ve Got Mail,” small bookshop owner Kathleen Kelly (Meg Ryan) falls in love with her online pen pal but can’t stand the big business owner of the new chain bookstore on her street.
 That is, until she finds out they’re the same person.

 This is the quintessential New York-in-the-fall movie with Central Park leaves and cozy coffee spots.
 If you’re in the mood for a romantic autumn, watch “You’ve Got Mail” on Hulu.

 Jump into the picture-perfect New England town of Stars Hollow, Connecticut, where the leaves are always colorful and coffee is always piping hot at Luke’s Diner.
 “Gilmore Girls” follows the touching story of teen mom Lorelai (Lauren Graham) and her now-teenage daughter Rory (Alexis Bledel) as they navigate the ups and downs of love, family, and each other.

 We love “Gilmore Girls” for the dark academia aesthetic, thanks to the private schools and Ivy League backdrop – which is perfect for fall vibes.
 Catch all seasons of the popular show on Netflix.